 ABOUT

 Renowned for his powerhouse vocals, sharp musicianship, and infectious onstage energy, Nathan has become a sought-after collaborator across genres.
-As a regularly featured vocalist with Lawrence, he has performed in 2,000-capacity venues, appeared on national television, and performed in viral live music videos viewed by millions—including one that secured a 2026 Grammy nomination for Best Arrangement, Instruments and Vocals.
+As a guest vocalist with Lawrence, he has performed in 2,000-capacity venues, appeared on national television, and performed in viral live music videos viewed by millions—including one that secured a 2026 Grammy nomination for Best Arrangement, Instruments and Vocals.
 He also appears with the Jazz at Pride Orchestra at Jazz at Lincoln Center under the direction of Grammy and Tony winning orchestrator Bryan Carter.
-In January 2026, he will be a featured opener for Samara Joy, Ledisi, and Cecile Mclorin Salvant on the Christian McBride at Sea jazz cruise.
+In January 2026, he was a featured opener for Samara Joy, Ledisi, and Cecile Mclorin Salvant on the Christian McBride at Sea jazz cruise.

-Nathan has become an iconic fixture of NYC’s live music scene, taking the stage as both a featured and solo act at City Winery, Little Island, Brooklyn Steel, Jazz at Lincoln Center, Le Poisson Rouge, Club Groove, The Roxy, Ornithology, Nublu, 54 Below, and beyond.
+Nathan has become an iconic young fixture of NYC’s live music scene, taking the stage as both a featured and solo act at City Winery, Little Island, Brooklyn Steel, Jazz at Lincoln Center, Le Poisson Rouge, Club Groove, The Roxy, Ornithology, Nublu, 54 Below, and beyond.
 His EP, Lovesick Jukebox (September 2025) earned more than 600,000 streams in its first month— a formidable debut that cemented his place among the city’s most compelling emerging artists

 Biography